Back to Blog

 Join my virtual parent support group

-If you’re interested, give me a call.
+If you’re interested, give me a call or send me an email.

 Thank you for reading.
 You’ve got this.
 I’ll see you next month!

-September has arrived, and kids everywhere headed back to school.
+September has arrived, and kids everywhere are headed back to school.
 No matter how well-prepared you are, back-to-school season is most likely a little chaotic – and that’s okay!

 But there’s another thing about back-to-school that doesn’t get talked about nearly enough: the relief many of us feel.